rossholmberg/pkgButterfly/README.md

 #> 6: 1997-11-13        0.3707462
 ```

-We can plot the results:
+We can now plot the results:

 ``` r
 library( ggplot2 )